dakhamohammed/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

      - Numbers should be printed in ascending order, with two digits
      - The last number should be followed by a new line

+7. 7-islower.py
+   - Python function that checks for lowercase character.
+     - Returns True if c is lowercase
+     - Returns False otherwise